Collaboration Overview

 Partnership Opportunities

 We recognise the importance of effective communication and building rapport with our partners.
-Discussing the underlying research objectives is the first step in the process.
+Discussing the underlying research objectives is the first step in the process to identify areas of mutual interest.
 This enables us to assess how the challenges align with our expertise and to develop the most effective type of collaboration.
 There are a number of collaboration options including:

-- The Cambridge Mathematics Placements (CMP) programme facilitates summer research placements for Masters and undergraduate students in industry, the public sector, and other University departments.
+• The Cambridge Mathematics Placements (CMP) programme which facilitates summer research placements for Masters and undergraduate students in industry, the public sector, and University of Cambridge departments.
 Students gain experience of doing innovative mathematical research in an external setting, while hosts engage a talented mathematician to tackle a project.

 Consultancy with academics